 Volunteers are an important part of North Reading Town Government.
-The Board of Selectmen and the Town Administrator appoint individuals to a large number of boards and committees, many of which require only a small time commitment.
+The Select Board and the Town Administrator appoint individuals to a large number of boards and committees, many of which require only a small time commitment.
 Listed below are a few of the committees that are currently seeking new members.
 A complete listing of all town boards and committees may be found in the Board and Committee Information Center.
 Interested individuals may complete an on-line application or by contacting the Town Administrator's office at (978) 664-6010 for a paper application.

 Board of Appeals

 This is a quasi-judicial board that acts on appeals of zoning interpretations and variances from the Zoning By-laws.
 Also acts as special permit granting authority for certain uses allowed under zoning.
 Meets twice a month.

 This commission advises and assists municipal officials in ensuring compliance with State and Federal laws that affect people with disabilities.

 This committee is responsible for formulating local environmental protection policies and enforcing the state and local Wetlands Protection Act.
 This commission meets twice a month.